 Thomas married for the third time to Elizabeth McComas ca 1743 in Maryland.
 Elizabeth was born 04 Nov 1718 in Baltimore Co., Maryland to William McComas and Hannah Scott.
 William McComas mentions his daughter Elizabeth Tredway in his Will, dated 01 Sep 1747, Baltimore Co., Maryland, leaving her a slave named Phylis.
 Thomas and Elizabeth witnessed the Will of Mary Deaver on 29 Jul, 1749, along with his daughter Mary Cunningham.
 Elizabeth died sometime after 1759.
 Their children were:

-born: 22 Feb 1746, died: 27 Nov 1805 in Prince George Co., Virginia (Death date from Virginia Vital Records, pg.
+9. Moses Tredway, born: 22 Feb 1746, died: 27 Nov 1805 in Prince George Co., Virginia (Death date from Virginia Vital Records, pg.
 156), married Sarah Hopkins, the daughter of Joseph Hopkins and Mary Baldwin.
 Moses kept a tavern in Manchester, Virginia and later relocated Powhatten Co, and then to Prince Edward Co., Virginia.
 All of their children were born in Virginia.
 Their children were: William, Thomas, Elizabeth, Thomas, Moses, John, Sarah, and Mary Tredway.

 Thomas married for the fourth time to widow Mary (Lee) Lynch Gittings on 26 Jan 1761 in Long Green Valley, Baltimore Co., Maryland.
 Mary was the daughter of James Lee and Margaret Wilson, widow of John Wilson.
 Mary was married first to James Lynch.
 She married second to Thomas Gittings.
 She died 11 Dec 1782, and is buried in the Gittings family plot in the Long Green Valley Cemetery, Baltimore Co., Maryland.
-Thomas Treadway and Mary never had children together, but Mary had children by her first and second husbands.
+Thomas Treadway and Mary had no issue together, but Mary had children by her first and second husbands.

 Click Here to View the Will of Mary Gittings Tredway